Frequently-asked questions about Concord Terrazzo Company and terrazzo flooring.

 Epoxy terrazzo is considered the best thin-set system available at a thickness of 3/8” or ¼”.
 Cement terrazzo is thicker than epoxy terrazzo.
 Sand Cushion terrazzo systems require a minimum depth of 2 ½” with a setting bed.
 Bonded and monolithic terrazzo systems are 1/2″ thick.
 Those terrazzo toppings can be 1/2″ thick.

 While terrazzo origins date back to the 15th century, terrazzo has seen a resurgence today.
 It’s durability, low maintenance and flexible design make it perfect for schools, airports, hospitals and other commercial settings.
 In fact, epoxy terrazzo gives architects and homeowners the ability to design a floor as they like and is cost-effective compared to other flooring systems on the market.
 Studies predict that terrazzo is a rapidly growing building material due to today’s focus on sustainability in construction projects, with more projects selecting epoxy terrazzo as a flooring system over the next decade.

-Epoxy terrazzo contains very low amounts of VOCs.
-In fact TERRAZZCO Brand Products were certified GREENGUARD and GREENGUARD Gold.
-Our epoxy resins were tested and proven by third-party organizations to have low chemical emissions making our products environmentally-friendly for use in today’s construction projects.
+Epoxy terrazzo contains zero amounts of VOCs.
+In fact, TERRAZZCO Brand Products were certified GREENGUARD and GREENGUARD Gold.
+Our epoxy resins were tested and proven by third-party organizations to have low chemical emissions making our products environmentally friendly for use in today’s construction projects.

 Terrazzo is a valuable flooring system.
 Although epoxy terrazzo may come with higher initial installation costs, when maintenance and replacements costs are factored in, terrazzo has the lowest lifecycle cost per year than any flooring system.
 With proper care, terrazzo floors can last over 75 years on average.
 Terrazzo floors are built to last.